| As the second witness was leaving,

 threads of softly glowing mithril but the gown was as light as

-in pale gold.
-And the close fitting bodice, laced down the front,
+in pale gold, and the close fitting bodice, the full skirt, and

 Eowyn looked in the mirror.
 Gods!
 I look like one of the faery